qimaqi/ShapeSplat-Gaussian_MAE/render_scripts/README.md

 │   ├──.......
 ├──.......
 ```

 Note that the train use 72 views and validation and test is seleced for last 4 views from train views.
-You can adjust the views sampling in by modifying variable *vertical_list* in render_blender.py and the data split.
+You can adjust the sampling views in by modifying variable *vertical_list* in render_blender.py and the data split.

+Unlike other methods that process NeRF synthetic data by using random initialization for the Gaussian, we saved the **point_cloud.obj** file from CAD and used it for initialization.
+This approach ensures faster convergence and higher accuracy in Gaussian rasterization.

+In order to use such initialization, you only need to simply replace the dataset_readers.py in most gs-splat object with the one we provide here.
+The difference is we add another function **fetchObj** and read images from .zip files .

+With render output and modified dataset_readers.py you can start training the ShapeNet and ModelNet or other CAD models efficiently.

 ## Citation